CownowAn/CownowAn.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD student at UCLA
+role: CS Ph.D. student at UCLA

 # Organizations/Affiliations to show in About widget
 organizations: